House of Dracula

 - Hospital Hottie: And in truly subversive and original twist, one of them is The Igor!
 Okay, well, technically, she's Dr. Edelmann's hunchbacked original assistant.
 But she's still a rather lovely and compassionate woman.

-- The Power of Blood: Dracula's blood can apparently turn normal people completely amoral.
+- The Power of Blood: Dracula's blood can apparently turn normal people into completely amoral.

 - Torture Cellar: An old one is under the Edelmann's house.